jorgemaia/azure-iot-sdk-c/doc/ubuntu_telemetry_walkthrough.md

 ## Run the Sample Application

-Once the sample application has been built using cmake, you can simply run it
+Once the sample application has been built using cmake, you can simply **run it**

 ```Shell
 ./iothub_ll_telemetry_sample
 ```

-If everything goes according to plan, you should see approximately the following output
+Did everything work?
+If so, you should see approximately the following output:

 ```Shell
 Creating IoTHub Device handle